phiroict/terraform-aws-kafka-cluster/README.md

 # Apache Kafka Cluster from scratch
+This creates a kafka cluster on AWS.
+He module creates the infrastructure, there is a pre and and a post stap that is outside the module's power.
+The readme will talk you how to go the the pre and post staps.

-This is loosely based on the git project `https://github.com/fscm/packer-aws-kafka` that was outdated and needed to be rewritten.
+This project is loosely based on the git project `https://github.com/fscm/packer-aws-kafka` that was outdated and needed to be rewritten.
 This builds a cluster on AWS in three steps:
-- Creating the AIMs with kafka and zookeeper using packer.
+- PRE        : Creating the AIMs with kafka and zookeeper using packer.
-- Creating the infrastructure on AWS using terragrunt / terraform.
+- THIS MODULE: Creating the infrastructure on AWS using terragrunt / terraform.
-- Configuring and starting the cluster using ansible.
+- POST       : Configuring and starting the cluster using ansible.

  This is a three stage project to create working kafka cluster.